Prithvi2605/factor-forensics/README.md

 ---

-## What this project demonstrates

-Two complementary skills applied to the same skeptical question.
-Part 1 is a rigorous multi-signal empirical study (proper out-of-sample design, autocorrelation-robust statistics, honest conditioning).
-Part 2 is hands-on data engineering (constructing a factor from raw prices, diagnosing real data glitches, decomposing a performance gap against matched benchmarks).
-Both center on the same discipline: interrogating results that look too clean.
+## Approach and challenges

+Approach and key decisions

+Splitting at sample-end, not publication.
+Each anomaly is tested out-of-sample by splitting its return series at the last year of the original study's data (SampleEndYear), not the publication year.
+Papers typically publish 2–4 years after their sample ends, so splitting at publication would misclassify genuinely-unseen returns as in-sample.
+This choice is what makes the out-of-sample period a true test.

+Autocorrelation-robust significance.
+Monthly long-short returns are serially correlated, which inflates ordinary t-statistics.
+All significance is computed with Newey-West (HAC, 6 lags) standard errors.
+Momentum, for example, has an in-sample t of 5.16 falling to 2.53 out-of-sample under this correction.

+Conditional survivor counts.
+"How many anomalies stayed significant?" has a wrong answer and a right one.
+Counting all signals significant out-of-sample (unconditional) gives 20 of 138.
+But the meaningful question is how many of the 70 that were significant in-sample stayed significant — conditioning on both gives 16, and only 5 at a strict t > 3.
+The distinction changes the headline.

+Cleaning free-data glitches.
+A single erroneous Yahoo price produced an impossible −115% monthly portfolio return; individual stock-month returns are winsorized to [−90%, +100%], affecting 46 of 174,086 observations (0.03%), with conclusions unchanged without it.

+Decomposing the benchmark gap.
+My homemade momentum earns ~5% annualized vs the professional value-weight benchmark's ~15% — a gap that looks like pure survivorship bias.
+Comparing instead against a matched equal-weight benchmark narrows it from ~10.3pp to ~4.3pp, showing weighting alone accounts for more than half; the residual is universe and survivorship, which free data cannot separate.

 ## Honest limitations

-- Part 1 is a **replication**, not novel research — its value is rigor and independent processing, not originality.
-- Recently-published anomalies have short out-of-sample windows, making their t-stats noisier.
+- Part 1 is an **inspiration** from the famous McLean & Pontiff (2016) result which found out that academic publication erodes return predictability.
+This project applies that question to a broad set of 138 anomalies, processed independently from the raw OSAP data, using per-signal sample-end splits and conditional significance testing.
+- The out-of-sample windows for recently-published anomalies are short, making their t-statistics noisier than long-history signals'.
-- OSAP's standardized decile construction differs from each author's exact original methodology, so some measured decay may reflect construction.
+- OSAP's standardized decile construction differs from each study's exact methodology, so a portion of measured decay may reflect construction rather than pure erosion.
-- The momentum universe is survivor-only and large-cap-only; the homemade-vs-benchmark gap conflates weighting, universe, and survivorship, which free data cannot fully separate.
+- The momentum universe is large-cap and survivor-only; the gap versus the benchmark reflects weighting, universe, and survivorship combined, which free data cannot fully separate.

 ## Reproducing